trustification/rust-rfcs/text/0000-sigstore-integration.md

 However, signing and verifying crates have traditionally been an extra burden on crate maintainers, who would have to manage their own keys and manually verify crate signatures.

 Sigstore is an open source project run by the Open Source Security Foundation (OpenSSF), and provides a solution to the above problems.
-It provides a key management service, Fulcio, which integrates with OpenID Connect services to identify the author and generate temporary key-pair derived from a trust root.
+It provides a key management service, Fulcio, which integrates with OpenID Connect services to identify the author and generate a key used for signing.
 Sigstore also provides a tamper-free transparency log, Rekor, which is used to record the signing certificate along with other information extracted from the OpenID token.
 These records can later be audited.

+End users can use additional projects like [in-toto](https://in-toto.io/) to build more advanced verification and attestation of software.

 The proposal is to improve the current situation, by supporting these workflows for users of `cargo` and `crates.io`:

 * Automatic signing of crates when publishing by crate publishers
-* Verification of crates and their dependencies by crate consumers
+* Automatic verification of crates and their dependencies by crate consumers

 The Sigstore project provides publicly available instance of both Fulcio and Rekor, which avoid overloading crates.io maintainers with setting up additional infrastructure.

 Since crates.io already uses GitHub authenticating users, adding automatic signing based on a GitHub ID is not a significant change for users.

 The expected outcome of this work is for cargo to automatically sign crates when published, unless opted out.

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->

 # Guide-level explanation